 - Which geographic locations are ideal or not ideal for your product?

 - Are there any other attributes to consider that make your buyer ideal or not?

 - What do they read?
 Both online and offline?

 - What do they search for online?

-- Where do they begin their research?
+- Where do they educate themselves about products/services?

-- What is their problem or need?
+- What is their main challenge?

 B2B companies should also think about: